All Ceramic Dental Restorations

-IPS e.max, by Ivoclar Vivadent, for crowns, bridges, onlays, inlays and veneers is a lithium disilicate glass ceramic that has optimized translucency, durability and strength.
+Made by Ivoclar Vivadent, IPS e.max for crowns, bridges, onlays, inlays, and veneers is a lithium disilicate glass ceramic that has optimized translucency, durability, and strength.
 Due to the use of new technologies and optimized processing parameters, IPS e.max lithium disilicate has evolved beyond previously available lithium disilicate ceramics.
 IPS e.max restorations exhibit superior durability featuring an average flexural strength of 500 MPa.
-The opalescence, translucency and light diffusion properties of IPS e.max lithium disilicate were all designed to replicate natural tooth structure for beauty and undetectable restorations.
+The opalescence, translucency, and light diffusion properties of IPS e.max lithium disilicate were all designed to replicate natural tooth structure for beauty and undetectable restorations.

 IPS e.max is available for both the press and the CAD technique.
-We, at Global Dental Solutions, LLC, choose to use the Press technique.
-Depending upon the case indications and/or Doctor’s instructions, we will press the coping and stack porcelain upon it, or we will design and press the restoration to full contour.
+We at Global Dental Solutions choose to use the press technique.
+Depending upon the case indications and/or doctor’s instructions, we will press the coping and stack porcelain upon it, or we will design and press the restoration to full contour.
 When stacking porcelain, we use the nano-fluorapatite layering ceramic, IPS e.max Ceram.
-When fabricated to full-contour, the monolithic structure has added strength, which is ideal for 2nd molars.
+When fabricated to full contour, the monolithic str

-When strength and the best esthetics are indicated for an all ceramic restoration, our zirconia copings stacked with e.max ceram deliver.
+When strength and the best esthetics are indicated for a ceramic restoration, our zirconia copings stacked with e.max Ceram deliver.
 Depending upon the instructed shade and preparation, we will choose either a white or translucent blank, which will be shaded prior to sintering.
 The translucent cores are milled from the same material used to fabricate our full contour zirconia restorations.
-Any margin preparation can be accommodated by the zirconia cores.
+The zirconia cores can accommodate any margin preparation.

-Our full contour zirconia restorations are fabricated using an enhanced translucent material, which is highly esthetic.
+Our full-contour zirconia restorations are fabricated using an enhanced translucent material, which is highly esthetic.
 For anterior or posterior, they are indicated for single units and bridges up to 5 units (with pontic spans not more than 20mm).
-The strength determining material in the full contour zirconia is yttrium oxide, and our zirconia material has a more even distribution of the yttrium oxide.
-That, coupled with the fine grain, result in stronger restorations with enhanced bending strength and unsurpassed fit.
+The strength-determining material in the full contour zirconia is yttrium oxide, and our zirconia material has a more even distribution of the yttrium oxide.
+That, coupled with the fine grain, results in stronger restorations with enhanced bending strength and unsurpassed fit.